mindscan-de/BrightFlux/README.md

 Code/Textfile Annotator
 * annotate code with findings
-  * add and highlight code also.
+  * add and highlight/mark code also.
   * integrate and collate all findings to a report